Annuities - Best Interest Training FAQ for Licensees

 - What topics must be covered by an annuity training course?

-The topics are set out in Public Act 544 and shall include information on all of the following:
+The topics are listed in Public Act 266, Section 4160(4) of the Insurance Code which requires the training must include information on all of the following:

 - The types of annuities and various classifications of annuities.